James MacPherson (American football)

-James MacPherson (born September 2, 1980) is a former American football quarterback who played two seasons in the Arena Football League (AFL) with the Georgia Force and Grand Rapids Rampage.
+James MacPherson (born September 2, 1980) is an American former professional football quarterback who played two seasons in the Arena Football League (AFL) with the Georgia Force and Grand Rapids Rampage.
 He played college football at Wake Forest University.
 He was also a member of the Indianapolis Colts, Hamilton Tiger-Cats, Colorado Crush, Philadelphia Soul and Green Bay Blizzard.

-Early years
+Early life

 MacPherson played high school football at Mountain View High School in Tucson, Arizona, where he was a three-year letterman at quarterback.
 He also earned All-Southern Arizona honors as both a quarterback and punter in 1997.
 MacPherson recorded 2,500 passing yards and 800 rushing yards during his career.
 He completed more than 56 percent of his passes.
 He earned all-region honors as a shortstop and pitcher in baseball.
 MacPherson also earned a spot on the honor roll and was named a "Scholar-Athlete" by the Arizona Interscholastic Association.